Characteristic impedance

-The characteristic impedance of a lossless transmission line is purely real, with no reactive component.
+The characteristic impedance of a lossless transmission line is purely real, with no reactive component (see below).
 Energy supplied by a source at one end of such a line is transmitted through the line without being dissipated in the line itself.
 A transmission line of finite length (lossless or lossy) that is terminated at one end with an impedance equal to the characteristic impedance appears to the source like an infinitely long transmission line and produces no reflections.

 Transmission line model

 The characteristic impedance Z(ω) of an infinite transmission line at a given angular frequency ω is the ratio of the voltage and current of a pure sinusoidal wave of the same frequency travelling along the line.
 This relation is also the case for finite transmission lines until the wave reaches the end of the line.
 Generally, a wave is reflected back along the line in the opposite direction.
 When the reflected wave reaches the source, it is reflected yet again, adding to the transmitted wave and changing the ratio of the voltage and current at the input, causing the voltage-current ratio to no longer equal the characteristic impedance.
-This new ratio including the reflected energy is called the input impedance.
+This new ratio including the reflected energy is called the input impedance of that particular transmission line and load.